OriHoch/dppctl/README.md

         kns_jointcommittee
           resource-name: kns_jointcommittee
 $ dppctl run ./dump-to-db
+Using the public dppctl cluster do not use for private data!
-Waiting for available worker and DB pods
+Run dppctl init --help for cluster initialization and configuration options Waiting for available worker and DB pods
 Assigned Worker Pod: dppctl-worker-rokfi8489824 Assigned DB Pod: dppctl-db-koejijdif48joi